Increase fonts size

 Directly linked to governance, transparency is a fundamental pillar for Raízen.

-We have published our Annual Sustainability Report since our first year of operations
+We have published our Integrated Report since our first year of operations

 in accordance with the GRI standards in order to be in line with the best practices in the market

 The initials stand for Global Reporting Initiative, an international organization that helps companies measure, standardize, and disclose their business results, social and environmental impacts, and governance information.